Have you filed the FAFSA yet?

 And if you were wondering what happens to people who try to cheat the system: lying on the FAFSA counts as fraud, and if you get caught, you could be fined up to $20,000 and sentenced to up to five years in jail, says Edvisors.
 Oh, and you’d also have to repay all the federal aid you got and could get kicked out of school.
 It’s definitely not worth it—and they’re really good at catching people.

-This is different, of course, from honest mistakes.
+Of course, this is different from honest FAFSA mistakes.
 But those can hurt you too.
 Which brings us to…

 Mistake 11: Not reading the directions/checking your work

 Accidentally putting in the wrong info on your FAFSA is bad.
 It can lead to your FAFSA being returned, which further delays your results.
 And, as we keep saying, time is of the essence, because a lot of financial aid is first come, first served.